Wildebeest (ride)

 Wildebeest is a water coaster at Holiday World & Splashin' Safari in Santa Claus, Indiana.
 It was designed by ProSlide Technology in 2009, and it opened to the public on May 7, 2010.
 Wildebeest is named after the African mammal of the same name, keeping with the water park's safari theme.
 When it was completed in 2010, Wildebeest took the record for the world's longest water coaster at 1710 ft long.
 It held that record until May 11, 2012, when Mammoth, Holiday World's second water coaster, debuted at 1763 ft long.
 In 2010, Wildebeest was voted the world's Best New Waterpark Ride at the Golden Ticket Awards, which are presented annually by Amusement Today magazine.
 Wildebeest was also awarded the Golden Ticket Award for Best Waterpark Ride in 2010, 2011, and 2022.

 History

 On August 13, 2009, Holiday World & Splashin' Safari announced Wildebeest, a HydroMagnetic Rocket slide that was to be built to the north of Bahari Wave Pool.
 Unique to Wildebeest was its use of a conveyor belt to transport riders uphill from ground level.
 This allowed park guests unable to climb stairs to ride, unlike other water coasters at the time.
 Another unique feature of Wildebeest was its length.
 When completed, the water coaster was 1710 ft long, making it the longest coaster in the world at the time.
 During the construction of Wildebeest, producers from National Geographic's World's Toughest Fixes visited the park to document the process.

-Wildebeest opened on May 7, 2010.
+The ride opened on May 7, 2010.